Eryadu/Java_feb_2025/src/studyMaterial/Collection/md/Set/set.md

 ## refer this link https://www.programiz.com/java-programming/set

+1. Set is the child interface of Collection.
+2. if we want to represent a group of individual objects as a single entity, where duplicate are not allowed and insertion order is not preserved then we should go for set
+3. Set interface doesn't contain any new methods.
+So we have to use only Collection interface methods
 ## Set Interface in Java
    The Set interface in Java is part of the Java Collections Framework (JCF) and represents a collection that does not allow duplicate elements.
 It models the mathematical set abstraction and extends the Collection interface.